t-mart/mousehole/README.md

 Features:

-- Regularly updates MAM with the IP address of the host.
+- Background service that regularly updates MAM with the IP address of the host.

-  Before an update, Mousehole checks that it actually needs to communicate with MAM by fetching the host's current IP address and comparing with the last MAM response.
+  Before an update, Mousehole checks that it actually needs to update by comparing the host's current IP address and AS and with the last MAM response.

-- Provides a frontend website to manage the service, allowing:
+- Frontend website to manage the service, allowing:

   - Setting your MAM cookie
   - Displaying status information
   - Manual triggering of checks

-- Provide an HTTP server with management endpoints
+- API server with management endpoints.

   See [API.md](https://github.com/t-mart/mousehole/blob/master/docs/API.md) for
   details.